rimoza/workshop_1/README.md

 ## Repository Contents

 ### Solution Documents
-- `event-based-simulation.pdf` - Our event-based model specification and conceptual design
-- `process-based-imulation.pdf` - Detailed process-based implementation with lifecycle, resources, and experimental results
+- `assignment-1-solution.pdf` - Our comprehensive solution combining event-based and process-based models, including specifications, implementation, lifecycle, resources, and experimental results

 ### Supporting Diagrams (Embedded in PDFs)
 The following diagrams are embedded within the PDF documents and also available separately: